mahdi6788/Genetic-Algorithm-VAEGAN/README.md

-# Synthesizing Part Span Shroud for Design Optimization using Genetic Algorithm
+# Synthesizing Part Span Shroud for Design Optimization using VAEGAN and Genetic Algorithm

 This repository is the implementation corresponding to the paper "Encoding and Synthesizing Part Span Shroud for Aero-Structural Design Optimization using Genetic Algorithm", linked here.